karayabin/universe-snapshot/universe/Ling/Light_Kit/README.md

+What about the **kit_css_file_generator** service.

+This service is designed to be used inside a layout script.
+It basically allows you to create a css file concatenating all the css nuggets (aka css code blocks) provided by the widgets (collected during the parsing phase of the renderer).
+This file is created on the fly and can be referenced immediately as a stylesheet url (the href attribute of a link tag inside your head tag).

-So now that the service is configured, we need to add pages.
+So now that the services are configured, we need to add pages.

 Because we are using the babyYaml storage, this is done via page configuration files.